 Finding the Best Places to Retire Since 2006!

-Overview: About half way between San Diego and San Francisco, mellow, "beachy" Morro Bay became a summer vacation destination at the turn of the 20th century.
+About half way between San Diego and San Francisco, mellow Morro Bay became a summer vacation destination at the turn of the 20th century.
 After World War II, it also became a fishing village and still is one today.

-Neighborhoods are not particularly landscaped, with telephone poles, small yards, narrow roads and few sidewalks.
-Homes are mostly small, a variety of shapes and packed closely together.
-A very expensive home, which is only expensive because it has an ocean view, may sit next to an unsightly empty lot.
+Neighborhoods are not really landscaped, with telephone poles, small yards, narrow roads and few sidewalks.
+Homes are mostly small, come in a variety of shapes and are packed closely together.
+A very expensive home, which is only expensive because it has an ocean view, might sit next to a tarmac lot.

-The farmers' market is open on Thursdays and Saturdays.
-The town's golf course sits next to the sea, and although the water is usually cold, surfing, sailing, kayaking and stand-up boarding are popular activities.
+Morro Bay State Park is on the south side of town, while popular Morro Strand State Beach is on the north end.
+Although the water is usually chilly, surfing, sailing, kayaking and stand-up boarding are all popular.
+The town's beautiful golf course sits next to the sea.
 The Piedras Blancas Light Station and the Hearst Castles are easy day trips.

 Population: 11,000 (city proper)